hagar-tantawy/Real-Time-Twitter-Sentiment-Analysis-Kakfa-Spark-Streaming-v1/README.md

 Hadoop.
 The trainee is expected to act as an analyst who is willing to deliver some actionable information to business users.
-10- Bonus: Compare between SparkSQL connector and Conventional ODBC connectors (for Hive) in terms of Performance.
-11- Create a monitoring script in python that utilizes Ambari API to check the important services.

 Technologies used:
 1- For streaming data from twitter use